-The Company is currently focused on closing the Kubi Gold JV transaction which will move Kubi towards production and the exploration of its other Ghanaian holdings.
+The Company is currently focused on sourcing financing to further develop the Kubi Mining Lease and move Kubi towards production, and on aggressive exploration at Keyhole and its other Ghanaian holdings.

 The Company is continuing to evaluate potential toll milling opportunities in Ghana, as well as sourcing additional management and production expertise.